 - Cash flow (CFO): Is Positive from last 7 years

-- National Fittings Ltd is growing at a decent sales growth of 24.66% over last 10 years with a very good net profit margin that left that co. has good financial strength.
+- National Fittings Ltd is growing at a decent sales growth of 24.66% over the last 10 years with a very good net profit margin that left that co. has good financial strength.

 - National Fittings Ltd’s current assets are good (5 times of current liabilities in the recent year) to take care of its current liabilities.
 That suggests National Fittings Ltd’s strong position.